jimbro1000/Dragon32Rev3/README.md

 As these parts become harder to find it is inevitable that replacements and redesigns will be needed.
-After much hard work by the Dragon and CoCo community the *only* IC on the board now that is not still made or in plentiful supply is the MC6847 VDG (the LM1889 on the PAL board is also in limited supply).
+After much hard work by the Dragon and CoCo community the *only* IC on the required, that is not still made or in plentiful supply is the MC6847 VDG (the LM1889 on the PAL board is also in limited supply but there are ways around the issue).

 The Hitachi HD6309 has been in production until recently due to military supply contracts making it easily accessible and